ramsayl/genomefocus/README.md

  programs: HiCUP (0.7.2+) and prerequisites (samtools 1.9), SALSA2 (python 2.7 required), BEDtools (2.1.2+)
  Note: There seems to be incompatibility between the listed version of HiCUP and samtools 1.12.

- Run HiCUP as described in its documentation (create bowtie2 index for polished contigs, run hicup_extractor, etc).
+ Run HiCUP as described in its documentation (create bowtie2 index for polished contigs, run hicup_digester with the --arima option, etc).
 One of its config files, prepared for bowtie2 alignment, is here, but requires insertion of various file names to run.
  Create a merged alignment of all relevant hicup.bam files.
 One will be created per lane of data.
  Samples:
  ```